gcobb321/icloud3_v3_docs/docs/chapters/3_devices.md

 # iCloud3 Devices <!-- {docsify-ignore} -->

+iCloud3 devices are added, updated and deleted using these screens.
+When a device is added, a device_tracker entity and all of the sensor entities are created and added to the Home Assistant registry files.
+When the device is deleted, it is deleted from the iCloud3 configuration files and it's device_tracker and sensor entities are removed from the Home Assistant registry files.

-iCloud3 will track up to 10 iPhones, iPads and Watches.
-These screens list the devices you have added to iCloud3 to be tracked or monitored and
+These screens list the devices you have added to iCloud3 to be tracked or monitored.

 - **iCloud3 Devices** - on the left below:
   - Lists the devices that will be tracked and monitored
   - Select the device to be updated or deleted
   - Add a new iCloud3 device
+  - Delete the selected iCloud3 device
   - Change the order of the devices on the Event Log
 - **Update iCloud3 Device** - on the right below:
   - Selected from -  *Apple Account & Mobile App - Data Source* screen